FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_conversion_tables/_index.md

 The default EBCDIC character set used by Transfer CFT has code 297 (EBCDIC France).

 The default ASCII character set used by Transfer CFT is not fully compatible with code 850 (IBM multilingual personal computer).
 For more information refer to the *Transfer CFT User Guide*.
+ADD LINK

 Consequently, two files supplied in the production library are used to enter and create a conversion table in Transfer CFT: